 - Don't worry; temper tantrums are completely age appropriate for toddlers and young children.
 Even when kids get older -- eight or nine -or fourteen! -- extreme stress can still provoke a tantrum.

-8. What to do during a Temper Tantrum.
+What to do during a tantrum (expanded guidance)

 - Go ahead and set your boundary -- you do have to leave the playground and they can't have a popsicle right now.
 Just be kind about it, and express understanding that it isn't what they want.